MurdoMaclachlan/ToR-Repost-Collection/generic/is-this/is-this.md

 ---

-[*An image of Yutaro Katori/Fighbird (a light-skinned masculine person with dark hair and black glasses, wearing a white top with red collars) from the 1990s Japanese anime TV series The Brave Fighter of Sun Fighbird.
-Yutaro points at a flying butterfly; both Yutaro and the butterfly have a label (see below), and there is also a subtitle. the background, there is a building that appears light pink but this is likely due to lighting.
-There is a window and a somewhat large bush.*]
+[*An image of Yutaro Katori/Fighbird (a light-skinned masculine person with dark hair and black glasses, wearing a white top with red collars) from the 1990s Japanese anime TV series The Brave Fighter of Sun Fighbird.*

+*Yutaro points at a flying butterfly; both Yutaro and the butterfly have a label (see below), and there is also a subtitle. the background, there is a building that appears light pink but this is likely due to lighting.
+There is a window and a somewhat large bush.*

+*Yutaro and the Butterfly are labelled as follows:*]

 **Yutaro**: {{REPLACE ME}}

 **Butterfly**: {{REPLACE ME}}

+[*The image is subtitled:*]

-**Subtitle**: Is this {{REPLACE ME}}
+Is this {{REPLACE ME}}

 ---